GellertPalfi/CS229-ML-algorithms-from-scratch/README.md

 I've implemented a Linear SVM with a simple linear kernel.
 I followed the same principles as with logistic regression, but here i needed to maximize the [hinge loss](https://en.wikipedia.org/wiki/Hinge_loss).

 ![hingeloss](https://github.com/GellertPalfi/CS229-ML-algorithms-from-scratch/assets/69762257/b62bd35b-ffd2-43f9-905a-2e7bf136acd1)

-<a id="simple-NN"></a>
-# Simple Neural Networks

-<a id="back-prop"></a>
-# Backpropagation
-Writing here about [backpropagation](https://en.wikipedia.org/wiki/Backpropagation) without going into the depths and writing 5+ pages is kinda hard, so here is a *really* short explanation: You calculate the error at the end of the NN and using the chain rule to calculate errors in previous layers.
-However this creates more problems such as: [vanishing gradient](https://en.wikipedia.org/wiki/Vanishing_gradient_problem) or the opposite [exploding gradient](https://deepai.org/machine-learning-glossary-and-terms/exploding-gradient-problem)

 <a id="grad-desc"></a>
 # Batch Gradient Descent